percona/k8spg-docs/docs/change-primary.md

         ```
     PostgreSQL primary is labeled as `master`, while other PostgreSQL instances are labeled as `replica`.

-2. Now update the following options in the `partoni.switchover` subsection of the Custom Resource:
+2. Now update the following options in the `patroni.switchover` subsection of the Custom Resource:

     ```yaml
     patroni: